 The Commission entered into a ten-year contract (the "Contract" in Note 6) with IGT in May 2018 to obtain the right to use IGT's Aurora Gaming System.
 The Contract governs the Commission's use and access to the online gaming system architecture, including software and hardware, and management has concluded that these portions of the Contract meet the criteria to be classified as a SBITA.
 There are additional costs under the Contract that are considered operational and are not included in the measurement of the SBITA below.
-The total Contract amounts paid under the Contract agreement totaled \$7,927,000 and \$7,915,667 for the fiscal years ended June 30, 2023 and 2022, respectively.
+The total Contract amounts paid under the Contract agreement totaled \$7,927,000 and \$7,927,000 for the fiscal years ended June 30, 2024 and 2023, respectively.
+These totals include payments that are not included in the measurement of the SBITA as stipulated in GASB 96.